-Submissions will be accepted beginning January XX, 2017 and closes at midnight March XX.
+Submissions will be accepted beginning January 1, 2021 and closes at midnight February 28, 2021.

-Registration and upload happen at the same time, online, via our form.
+Registration and upload happen at the same time, online, via our form via our form.

 The entry fee is US $50.00 for a club and is payable via PayPal.